 At the railway’s heart is a climb that was an engineering marvel of its day.
-A Swiss-engineered ABT cog-and-rack system, with a central cog under the locomotive engaging the teeth of a “rack”, was installed on the steep slopes of Rinadeena Saddle, allowing trains to drag themselves up and over the 6.25% gradient.
+A Swiss-engineered Abt Rack and Pinion system, with a central cog under the locomotive engaging the teeth of a “rack”, was installed on the steep slopes of Rinadeena Saddle, allowing trains to drag themselves up and over the one-in-16 gradient.

-It’s the steepest steam haul in the Southern Hemisphere, and the only operating ABT rack-and-pinion railway in Australia.
+It’s the steepest steam-haul railway line in the Southern Hemisphere, and the only operating Abt Rack and Pinion railway in Australia.

-“Back in those days, even a horse trail wasn’t an alternative because of the terrain,” says the railway’s supervisor of train drivers, Mark Tregoning.
-“People had to carry anything they needed, including machinery parts and supplies, in on foot.
+“Back in those days, even a horse trail wasn’t an alternative because of the terrain,” says Rail Operations Supervisor Mark Tregoning.
+“People had to ship supplies, then use barges and carry in what they needed, including machinery parts and railway line.
 Although very costly to build, the railway at least gave them good access to the coast for exporting the products they mined.”

 There are remote train stations that have faded into the forest, including Teepookana, a ghost town that was once the fourth-largest port in Tasmania and home to a double-storey pub.